RESOStandards/transport/web-api-core.md

 Items marked as REQUIRED in the configuration file MUST be completed, but things like sample field values have already been provided and should be sufficient for testing.
 If not, they also may be changed.

 ### Metadata Request Using RESO Standard Authentication
-When testing begins, an HTTP request is made to an applicant's given service location with either OAuth2 [Bearer Tokens](https://oauth.net/2/bearer-tokens/) or [Client Credentials](https://oauth.net/2/grant-types/client-credentials/).
+When testing begins, an HTTP request is made to an applicant's given service location with either a [Bearer Tokens](https://oauth.net/2/bearer-tokens/), [Client Credentials](https://oauth.net/2/grant-types/client-credentials/) or [Authorization Code](https://oauth.net/2/grant-types/authorization-code/).

-Both of these authentication strategies allow for data consumption to be machine automated so that additional interaction from a user isn't necessary during the authentication process.
+The first two of these authentication strategies allow for data consumption to be machine automated so that additional interaction from a user isn't necessary during the authentication process.
 As such, the RESO Data Dictionary Commander can be used for automated testing.
+Authorization Code allows for end user interactive authentication where a relationship between the client and server only exists through the end user.

 The metadata request is expected to function according to the OData specification in terms of [request](http://docs.oasis-open.org/odata/odata/v4.01/odata-v4.01-part1-protocol.html#_Toc31358863) and [response](http://docs.oasis-open.org/odata/odata/v4.01/odata-v4.01-part1-protocol.html#_Toc31358882) headers and response formats.